Designing Privacy-aware Internet of Things Applications: Example IoT Scenarios

 \subsection{Use case 2: Health and Well-being}

 \textit{\textbf{Summary:}} Michael works for the department of public health and well-being.
-He has been asked to develop a plan to improve the public health in his city by improving the infrastructure that supports exercise and recreational activities (e.g., parks and the paths that supports jogging, cycling, and place for bar exercise, etc.).
+He has been asked to develop a plan to improve the public health in his city by improving the infrastructure that supports exercise and recreational activities (e.g., parks and the paths that supports jogging, cycling, and places for bar exercise, etc.).
 In order to develop an efficient and effective plan, Michael needs to understand movements of people and several other aspects of their activities.
-Michael is planning recruit volunteers in order to gather data using sensors.
-Michael has an application that is capable of analysing different types of data and recommending possible improvements that need to be done.
-Michael only needs to collect data when the volunteers are within the park premises as illustrated in Figure \ref{Figure:Usecase3}
+Michael is planning to recruit volunteers in order to gather data using sensors.
+Michael has an application that is capable of analysing different types of data and recommending possible lifestyle improvements for healthier living.
+Michael only needs to collect data when the volunteers are within the park premises as illustrated in Figure \ref{Figure:Usecase3}.